 One way or another, this is a fun thing to do.
 The reason we have here is common if a dog is chasing and biting water from the hose or a sprinkler system.
 He is having fun and if you think a bit, you can see how fun this actually is.
 All dogs love to chase things and they can chase water as well.

-Some dogs will have the best time of their life and they will do this all the time.
+Some dogs will have the best time of their lives, and they will do this all the time.
 Others will try it a couple of times and stop.
-It depends on your pet and usually, it is fun to watch him doing that.
+It depends on your pet and usually it is fun to watch him do that.

 The Final Word